exercism/go/exercises/concept/weather-forecast-server/.docs/instructions.md

 ## Server

-ForecastServer must return a server that can appropriately handle clients' requests.
-You need to have a multiplexer that routes each request to its appropriate handler:
+NewWeatherServer must return a server that can appropriately handle clients' requests.
+You need to have a multiplexer that routes each request to its appropriate handler.
+There are two types of requests that clients are allowed to make:

-1. if address ends with `“/city”`, it will send the request to a handler that sends back the forecast of the requested weather.
-Your handler must support only `http.Get` method.
-For any other method respond with MethodNotAllowed status code.
-2. For any other path, you need to use a handler to send back a BadRequest status code.
+1. A GET request that asks for a city's weather for today.
+The URL must be in form of `"baseUrl/?city={cityName}"`.
+If the URL form is different, the request must be rejected (with `http.StatusBadRequest`).
+If the request is accepted, you must extract the city name from the queried URL and respond with "`{cityName} will have a nice weather today!`",
+2. A POST request that asks for a city's weather in the future.
+The URL must be in form of `"baseUrl/?city={cityName}"`.
+If the URL form is different or the requested date is not positive, the request must be rejected (with `http.StatusBadRequest`).
+If the request is accepted, you must extract the city name from the queried URL, and the future date from the sent request body, and respond with "`{cityName} will have a nice weather in {futureDate} days!`".

+Be wary, your clients might be faulty and take a lot of time to send a request, therefore implement measures to close a connection if it is unused for more than 5 seconds.